IBM/edge-ai-apis/README.md

-# IBM-Research-NGS
+# Welcome to Edge AI APIs
-GIT Hub repository for all of Next Gen Systems Research team assets - both mature and innovation assets.
+GIT Hub repository for Edge AI APIs how to get started and interpreting the results including sample code and Jupyter Notebooks.